-In certain cases, securities may be deleted earlier or using a different date than the last offer day.
+In certain cases, securities are deleted earlier or using a different date than the last offer day.
 For example:

-- In the case of tender offers in the United Kingdom, a security is typically deleted two business days after the offer is declared unconditional in all respects. - In the case of tender offers in Brazil, a security is typically deleted as of the close of the auction date as announced by the Bovespa Stock Exchange. - In the case of tender offers where shareholders receive stock or a combination of stock and cash, the acquired security will be generally deleted as of the close of the last trading day even when the offer ends after the last trading day of the acquired security. - In the case of tender offers in countries where the offer is automatically extended in case of a successful initial offer period, such as in Germany, for example, MSCI may decide to wait for the end of the initial offer period.
-Such a decision is generally announced before the end of the initial offer period.
+- In the case of tender offers in the United Kingdom, a security is deleted two business days after the offer is declared unconditional in all respects. - In the case of tender offers in Brazil, a security is deleted as of the close of the auction date as announced by the Bovespa Stock Exchange. - In the case of tender offers in countries where the offer is automatically extended in case of a successful initial offer period, such as in Germany, for example, MSCI decides to wait for the end of the initial offer period.
+Such a decision is announced before the end of the initial offer period.

-If a security is deleted from an index, the security will not be reinstated immediately after its deletion even when the tender offer is subsequently declared unsuccessful and/or the free float of the security is not substantially reduced.
-It may be reconsidered for index inclusion at the following regularly scheduled Index Review.
+If a security is deleted from an index, the security is not reinstated immediately after its deletion even when the tender offer is subsequently declared unsuccessful and/or the free float of the security is not substantially reduced.
+It will be reconsidered for index inclusion at the following regularly scheduled Index Review.